nonultimate/tinyasp-framework/README.txt

 Tinyasp Framework 0.1 beta2

   A tiny framework for asp, implemented in JavaScript with basic MVC.
 And it provides some useful functions or features.

 Install on IIS
 ==============

-1. Create a new website if you are using Windows 2003, set document root to the root path of the framework, where you can find this file README.txt.
+1. Create a new website, or set the document root to the root path of the framework, where you can find this file README.txt.

 2. Add bin\IsapiRewrite4.dll to ISAPI filter.
 Filter name: IsapiRewrite4